scikit-hep/awkward/CONTRIBUTING.md

   * Jim Pivarski ([jpivarski](https://github.com/jpivarski))

 There are two kinds of releases: (1) `awkward-cpp` updates, which only occur when the C++ is updated (rare) and involves compilation on many platforms (takes hours), and (2) `awkward` updates, which can happen with any bug-fix.

+If you need your merged pull request to be deployed in a release, just ask!